ella-yschoi/peer-connect/README.md

 2. Two users with the same room code are required
 3. Allow camera and microphone permissions
 4. Real-time video chat through WebRTC P2P connection
+5. Use the chat panel for text messaging during video calls

 <br/>